-We have seen that our geometric factors can explode with the degrees of freedom for clusters in a bounded region.
-It is therefore worrisome that the same problem can persist for scattering problems.
-Indeed, the volume dependence could suffer from the same amplification owing to the expanding space.
-However, the observable we care about in this region, is in fact, the phase shift.
-This phase shift is given by the quantization condition derived from matching the coefficients in different bases (Jost solutions vs truncated bases).
-The overall factor missed will hence be ruled out when computing the $\cot (\delta_l (p)) = a_l/b_l$ in Ref.~\cite{Luscher:1990ux}.
-As a consequence, we expect previous scattering region formulations to apply with the presence of our geometric factors.
-However, how geometric factors impact scattering matrices not far away from poles, might need more attention.
+Given that the geometric factor can grow rapidly with the number of degrees of freedom, one may worry that it similarly affects the extraction of scattering observables.
+Indeed, the volume dependence of energy levels in the scattering region could suffer from the same amplification owing to the expanding configuration space.
+However, the observable we care about in this region---the phase shift---is given by the quantization condition derived from matching coefficients in different bases (Jost solutions vs truncated bases).
+Since the geometric factor multiplies both the numerator and denominator of $\cot (\delta_l (p)) = a_l/b_l$ in Ref.~\cite{Luscher:1990ux}, it cancels in the ratio.
+We therefore expect existing scattering formulations to remain valid.
+However, how geometric factors impact scattering matrices near poles deserves further attention, to validate whether a similar factor could reappear.